keichi/hpcmaspa17-pfanalyzer/src/5_evaluation.md

 was compared when using \mbox{D-mod-K} routing and dynamic routing.
 Figure\ \ref{fig:nas-cg-time} shows the comparison for NAS CG benchmark.
-The graph indicates that the use of dynamic routing reduced the execution time of the benchmark for 23%.
+The graph indicates that the use of dynamic routing reduced the execution time of the benchmark to 23%.
 Figure\ \ref{fig:nersc-milc-time} shows the result for MILC.
 In this case, approximately 8% was reduced in execution time.

 These results suggest that application performance is actually improved by